samjl/pytest-phases/README.md

 the log level to assign to the verification message.
 By default the verification message the log level applied is that of the previous message +1.
 After printing the verification message the previous log level is restored.

+#### Verification return
+The verify function returns a tuple of three items:

+- [0] True or False (boolean): true if verification condition (+ warning condition if applicable) passes, false if condition evaluates to a warning or failure.
+- [1] Status (string):
+the result status of the verification, one of "PASS", "WARNING", "FAIL".
+- [2] Exception type (Exception Class):
+the type of exception created after evaluating the verification conditions.
+One of WarningException, VerificationException or None for a passing verification.

 ### Basic Usage